 Solution: Don't let PDF files be the main format of content on your website.
 Post it as an alternate format for content that is more likely to be printed or shared, such as HTML.
 If a PDF opens in the same window, make it open in a different tab so users aren't redirected off your website.

 Thank you for reading part 3 of our helpful website series.
-Please stay tuned for part 4!
+Check out Part 4- Images and Video!